spring-rs/spring-rs/spring-web/README.md

 The status_codes annotation specifies the possible error types that the API may return.
 This information will be included in the OpenAPI documentation, allowing users to understand the potential error responses when calling this API.

-In case of want to define custom error types, you must implement the `HttpStatusCode` trait for your error type, which is used to map the error to an HTTP status code in the OpenAPI documentation.

-We can use the derive macro `ProblemDetails` to automatically implement both the `HttpStatusCode` and `ToProblemDetails` traits for our custom error type.
+We can use the derive macro `ProblemDetails` to automatically implement the `ToProblemDetails` trait for our custom error type.

 In this case we are implementing `thiserror::Error` for better error handling, but it's not mandatory.